 When your number is called, volunteers will direct you to a private area where you can meet with a clinician for 10-15 minutes to discuss the results of your self-tests and help you figure out next steps.
 We are confident you will leave armed with knowledge, and feeling hopeful, supported and empowered.

-Beyond the Blues has helped 93,000 people across BC since 1995.
+Beyond the Blues has helped over 102,000 people across BC since 1995.
 Read more about our history, successes and reach in our Final Report.